tvanmaren/js-unit-testing/readme.md

 ###test/test.js: Import Modules & Write Tests
 At the top of test.js, import the:
-  +Chai expect library
+  *Chai expect library
-  +file in which you'll be writing your javascript code
+  *file in which you'll be writing your javascript code

 ###main.js: Set Up Export Module